Dian L. Million

 Class assignments and grading

-Reading assignments key to success, small group discussion assignments, short expository papers, and small group presentation.
+Reading and analysis assignments key to success, small group discussion assignments, short expository papers, and small group presentation.

 Grades assigned for completion of written work demonstrating comprehension of main concepts taught in the course, and participation in discussion groups.